coma-toast/cloud-torrent-dler/README.md

 - Anything in the folder list from `config.yaml` will be automatically downloaded to a matching local folder under the `DlRoot` path
 - Additional features planned
   - Auto deletion from Seedr once download completes (coming soon)

+## TO DO

+- Retry downloads if there is an API error.
+Currently, an error will not result in a download and instead will continue on, deleting the source file.
+This means you will have to manually re-add things to Seedr on occasion.
+- Better error handling in general.
+I always put this off even though I know better.
+- Refactor the download function - create a download queue that will be parsed through.
+This would allow and additional feature of auto-adding shows from ShowRSS directly to the correct folder.
+Currently, new episodes are added to Seedr, but you manually have to move them to the correct folder.
+Like an animal.